brianhill/classical-mechanics/daily_schedule-term_3.md

 ### Week 10 &mdash; Motion from Forces (By Doing Integrals of Acceleration) &mdash; Exam 2

 * Monday, Nov.
 10 &mdash; Study Chapter N3 &mdash; Problem Set 14: Forthcoming
 * Thursday, Nov.
-13 &mdash; Either Thursday, Nov.
-13 or Monday, Nov.
-17, Exam 2, covering Moore Chapters C8-C11 and N1-N3 &mdash; FOR EITHER DATE, the exam would only cover through N3
+13 &mdash; Thursday, Nov.
+13 Exam 2, covering Moore Chapters C8-C11 and N1-N3 &mdash; We could still move the exam to Nov.
+17 (and still have it only cover through N3), but in that case we would cover N4 on Nov.
+13

 ### Week 11

 * Monday, Nov.
-17
+17 &mdash; Study Chapter N4
 * Thursday, Nov.
-20
+20 &mdash; Study Chapter N5

 ### Week 12

 * Monday, Nov.
-24
+24 &mdash; Study Chapter N6

 ### Week 13

 * Monday, Dec.
-1
+1 &mdash; Study Chapter N7
 * Thursday, Dec.
-4
+4 &mdash; Study Chapter N8

 ### Week 14

 * Monday, Dec.
-8
+8 &mdash; Study Chapter N9
 * Thursday, Dec.
-11
+11 &mdash; Study Chapter N10

 ### Week 15

 * Monday, Dec.
 15 &mdash; Exam 3
 * Thursday, Dec.
-18 &mdash; A final, blow-off-the-top advanced topic, perhaps another Chapter of Feynman
+18 &mdash; Kepler's Laws &mdash; Chapter N11 &mdash; The goal is to see how Kepler's Laws can be explained by Newton's Laws, which is one of Newton's definitive triumphs &mdash; Others in Newton's day had suspicions and hand-waving arguments about the gravitational force law &mdash; Newton pushed the theory through to an unambiguous conclusion that explained Brahe's, Kepler's and Galileo's work in a unifying sweep that set the goal and tone of science ever since